zuvaai/zuva-examples/python-sdk/spreadsheet/spreadsheet.md

 requests = []
 ```

 Every request contains a unique identifier, which will be used further in this tutorial to keep track of the request’s status.
 Once the request completes processing, we can then obtain the results.
-In other words: DocAI performs requests asynchronously.
-When you create a request, DocAI will automatically perform OCR (if needed) behind the scenes without requiring the user to explicitly call the OCR service.
+In other words: Zuva performs requests asynchronously.
+When you create a request, Zuva will automatically perform OCR (if needed) behind the scenes without requiring the user to explicitly call the OCR service.

 ### Language Classification